Quad Electrostatic Loudspeaker: Design

 An electrostatic speaker has only a frame to support the charged diaphragm.
 It uses ultra-thin stretched Mylar (Biaxially-oriented polyethylene terephthalate) film as the main component of its drive units.
 There are two perforated plates with a potential difference of up to 10,000 volts, between which a very thin film, coated with a mildly electrically conductive substance, is sandwiched.
 Sound is produced when the audio signal – amplified by a step-up transformer – sets the film diaphragm into motion.
 The different charge between the two plates allows the diaphragm to be alternately attracted and repelled by each plate.
 In the original QUAD, two bass panels flank one treble panel to provide full range sound.

 Its treble panel diaphragm is further subdivided into midrange and tweeter sections, achieved by clamping it on each side of its centre.
 Both midrange and tweeter sections are driven separately, and the entire treble unit operates at substantially lower voltages – operating voltages are specified as 6 KV for the bass and 1.5 KV for the treble.
 The speaker needs to be plugged into the mains and must be charged prior to use.
 This is because the diaphragm operates in a "constant charge" mode, and it takes time for the charge to build up.
 In practice, the speaker is usable after charging for less than half a minute, but the sound gradually improves as the charge builds up.
 Best performance is achieved when the speaker has charged fully, which can take up to an hour.
 The electricity is only to charge the diaphragm, so consumption is negligible.

 The electrostatic design does away with two major weaknesses of boxed speakers: enclosure colourations and signal degradation due to the crossover.
 The crossover in the ESL consists merely of resistors which work with the inherent capacitance of the speaker elements to obtain a first-order response.
-Because it is bipolar, both sides of the elements are not enclosed, but radiate directly into the air.
+Because it is dipolar, both sides of the elements are not enclosed, but radiate directly into the air.
 Thus, colourations due to crossover components minimized and box-induced reflections are eliminated.

 Fast transient response and low distortion are both characteristic of electrostatics.
 The driver, being only 0.00137-inch thick and weighing only 3 mg, is thus capable of stopping and starting seemingly instantaneously with no damping necessary to the drive units.
 However, the design also limits bandwidth to between 40 Hz and 10 kHz.
 Kohli of TNT noted that upper register starts to taper above 10 kHz and then falls off severely beyond 13 kHz, and is 15-20 dB down at 20 kHz.
 The speaker's design makes them extremely directional, and the general practice is to toe in the speakers to point directly to the listener.
 Although a slight deviation did not seem to make a difference, it is in practice not possible for more than one person to enjoy a reasonably balanced sound stage with the ESL.